News & Tips

 When was the last time the water heater in your home or business was drained?

 DID YOU KNOW: Most water heater manufacturers recommend that the water heater in your home or business be drained or flushed at least every 6 months and more often if you have extremely hard water – which we do in Moapa Valley.
-If you have a water softener than every 12 months is probably sufficient.
+If you have a water softener then every 12 months is probably sufficient.

 Flushing the water heater saves you money in several different ways.
 Here are just a couple of them.
 Flushing removes the calcium build up that occurs in the bottom of the tank when the heating elements are working.
 As it builds up eventually the lower element get buried in calcium and two things happen 1) the element will over heat and burn out because it is running longer resulting in significantly less or no hot water 2) when it is buried the element is now heating calcium instead of water so it works inefficiently resulting in increased electric or gas bills.
 When flushing the water heater watch what is coming out of the hose.
 Is it rusty?
 This is an indication of eminent tank failure!
 To avoid costly repairs due to water damage you will want to plan to have it replaced.
 The Anode rod should be checked annually also but that is for another day.

 If “Your Favorite Plumber” can help you in any way please call us today.
-We are open during this time for urgent calls.
+We are open during this time for your calls.
 We have upgraded our protocols to ensure everyone’s safety.
 Have a WONDERFUL week!!

 Cleaning Your Dishwasher